-The Careers Centre offers a free service to our students to help find part-time, vacation work and summer work abroad.
+The Careers team offers a free service to our students to help find part-time, vacation work and summer work abroad.
 We advertise a range of vacancies including bar & restaurant work, care work, IT, mentoring & tutoring, office work & retail.
 We also invite employers onto campus to recruit staff directly.

 Follow us on social media so you don’t miss out on exciting opportunities.